 Ben joined Forsters in 2015.
 He trained and spent the first 11 years of his career at Jones Day (formerly Gouldens), where he qualified as a solicitor in 2004.

-Caroline brings energy, dedication and tenacity to all disputes on which she acts, to make sure the client is getting highly strategic advice and can leverage from all available pressure points.
-She is incredibly responsive and provides gold standard client service and strategic litigation advice.
+Caroline brings energy, dedication and tenacity to all disputes on which she acts, providing incisive strategic advice to leverage from all available pressure points.
+She is incredibly responsive and provides a gold standard client service together with exceptional litigation acumen.

 Ranked in the Legal 500, 2024, Andrew is noted for his ‘track record of work on international disputes, finance cases, class action claims and professional negligence’.